arprasto/ScavengerAndroid/README.md

-IBM Scavenger Hunting and Image Training through Android powered by IBM Watson
+IBM Watson Image Training through Android

-In this developer journey we will create Scavenger Hunt game and a Image training app for Android device based on Watson's below services:
+In this developer journey we will create Image training app for Android device based on Watson's below services:

 1. Text To Speech(TTS)
 3. Visual Recognition(VR)